+ne of the most challenging public policy issues of our time is the juggling act between access to public records, personal privacy, and limited personnel and resources in local government administration.
 In the case of Randolph v.
 State ex rel.
 Collier, Pinckard and Gruber, 2 So.
 714 (Ala.
 1887), the Alabama Supreme Court stated, "The right of free examination is the rule, and the inhibition of such privilege, when the purpose is speculative, or from idle curiosity, is the exception."
 With that in mind, this article discusses access to public records and the exceptions to the privilege of a citizen to view those records.

 Additionally, this article contains material discussing the very important case of Blankenship v.
 Hoover, 590 So.2d 245 (Ala.1991).
 Blankenship concerns the rights of citizens to obtain public records maintained by municipalities.
 This article explores this subject in depth and explains how the holding in Blankenship affects municipal rights to grant access to records.
-The article also explores the issue of allowing attorney's fees in public records disputes.
+Additionally, the article discusses the required procedures for responding to public records requests.
+And finally, the article explores the issue of allowing attorney's fees in public records disputes.